ElexemSDdR/valen.dots/README.md

 sudo apt install fastfetch # Install fastfetch
 ```
 ### Nvim/Neovim
-Nvim or neovim is a fork of vim, more oriented to IDE.
+Nvim or neovim is a fork of vim, more oriented to IDE, it is basically a powerfull text editor, with possibility to add plugins easier (with lazyvim).
 [The official repository of Nvim](https://github.com/neovim/neovim/blob/master/INSTALL.md) explain how to download it as well.
 ```bash
 # Homebrew